dmitryb-dev/eventsystem/README.md

 ## Event system ##

-You don't have need for write main function with handleEvent(...) calls chain.
+You don't have need for writing main function with handleEvent(...) calls chain.
 Instead of this it's recomended to define EventSystem:

 	#include "simple-system.h"
 	EventSystem